noaione/yuusha-shoukan-ln/sources/v14/chapter4.md

 his cool words and gestures.
 To be honest, I don’t see myself becoming like him at all, but if it were possible, someday, just like him— I want to grow to become someone cool.

+[^borealis]:
+    Aurora Borealis is “Βόρειο Σέλας” in greek, which is pronounced as vóreio sélas.

+[^selas]: Aurora in Latin, means dawn, not the name Selas.